Daniel J. Frey

 They are high, they are thick, they are not fragile.

-You may win a battle but not the war.
+You may win a battle, but not the war.

 Not only will the individual rebuild these walls, but the community that they protect will assist.

-People who live protected behind the walls of willful ignorance, intolerance, entitlement are numb to voices in the streets.
+People who live protected behind the walls of willful ignorance, intolerance, and entitlement are numb to voices in the streets.

 They are numb to the images of despair.